DataDog/documentation/content/en/api/integrations_azure/azure_host_filters.md

 ## Update an Azure integration host filters

-Updates the defined list of host filters for a given Datadog-Azure integration.
+Update the defined list of host filters for a given Datadog-Azure integration.

 ##### ARGUMENTS